I visited EVERY SINGLE beach in Paphos to make sure that you discover, enjoy and remember your trip to one of the incredible Paphos beaches.

 The Best Paphos Beaches

-I read a review once that said Paphos didn’t have any beaches and all they saw was desperate tourists jumping off the docks.
+I read a review once that said no Paphos beaches existed and all they saw was desperate tourists jumping off the docks.
 It blew my mind.

-So much so that I decided to write this article so no one ever misses the incredible beaches and sights you can see during your trip to Paphos.
+So much so that I decided to write this article so no one ever misses the incredible Paphos beaches and sights you can see during your trip to Cyprus.